sineagles/OnlinePythonTutor/unsupported-features.md

 ### *The live chat service may also go down at any time.*

-### *There is NO technical support available.*

 This free service is maintained by one volunteer in my spare time, so I'm unable to respond to most bug reports and feature requests.
-Your issue is likely listed here.
+Your issue is probably listed here.
 If you're sure it's not here, [email me](http://pgbovine.net/email-policy.htm) and use the "Generate permanent link" button to include a URL of your code.

-- **If you don't receive a reply from me, assume that your issue will NOT be addressed**.
-Please do not email me multiple times.
+- **If you don't receive a reply from me, assume your issue will NOT be addressed**.
+Please don't email me multiple times.
+- I can't personally provide any programming help.
+Use the "Get live help!" button to post a public help request.
-- I can't provide technical support for users who want to install Python Tutor locally on their own computers or host it on their own servers.
+- I can't provide technical support for users who want to install Python Tutor on their own computers/servers.
-- I can't provide support for Python Tutor code that's embedded within other people's websites, such as class websites or online tutorials.
-Contact the people in charge of those websites for help.
+- I can't provide support for Python Tutor code embedded in other websites.
+Contact those site owners for help.
-- I'm not accepting any code contributions or GitHub pull requests at this time.
-Feel free to fork the code and do whatever you like with it, as long as you abide by its software licenses.
+- I'm not accepting any code contributions or GitHub pull requests.
+Feel free to fork the code, though.

 ## Unsupported features